Assessments and Tools

 Resource Assessments and Maps

 NREL conducts resource assessments to inform renewable energy policy and project development.
 To date, we have conducted biomass, solar, and wind resource assessments for more than 30 countries.
-We have also developed high-resolution resource maps and data products for several countries—including Afghanistan, Bhutan, India, and Pakistan—using our Geospatial Toolkit (see below).
+We have also developed high-resolution resource maps and data products for several countries—including Afghanistan, Bhutan, India, Pakistan, and Philippines—using our Geospatial Toolkit (see below).

 Biomass Resource Assessments